anindya-saha/Data-Science-with-Spark/predict-us-census-income-classification/README.md

 The continuous columns are: age, education_num, capital_gain, capital_loss, hours_per_week.

-This Dataset was obtained from the UCI repository, it can be found on:
+This Dataset was obtained from the UCI repository, it can be found at:

 https://archive.ics.uci.edu/ml/datasets/census+income
 http://mlr.cs.umass.edu/ml/machine-learning-databases/adult/